 We continue to develop trails and clean up the land on the over 90 acres of land along the Rock River, Turtle Creek and Kelly Creek.
 Volunteers have been a big part of helping clear trail and pick up garbage and are always needed to help with clean ups and trail work.
 If you’re interested in being involved, please click here to email us.

-NEW!
 The New Doreen Dalman Woodland Trail – This trail along Kelly Creek was created in 2020.
 Kelly Creek is a natural spring that is co-mingled with storm water that flows into the Rock River.
 We continually clean up garbage that floats into the creek from the streets during storms.
 We will continue to work on the trail, adding native woodland plants and limestone benches.
 Friends of Doreen Dalman Fund and Grants from Illinois American Water Environmental Grant and ExtremeTerrain’s Clean Trail Grant Program supported these efforts.
-We’ll continue to improve this trail by removing invasives and planting native woodland plants.
+We’ll continue to improve this trail by removing invasive species and planting native woodland plants.